Basin School District Supplemental Levy Proposal Facts 2024-25 and 2025-26

 This question assumes that the levy items are not connected.
 All of the items on the levy are connected to regular budget items in one way or another.
 The supplemental levy extends the effectiveness and reach of each program or facility.
 Due to the size of the district just about every staff member takes on multiple responsibilities some with compensation and some without.
 If the voters do not pass the levy the district will have to prioritize the list and decrease the connections.

-The Basin District is asking for an EXTRA $900,000 spread over two years from a county of only 7,800 people.
+The Basin District is asking for an EXTRA $1,584,000 spread over two years from a district of approximately 3,331 people.
 How many students are in the Basin District?
-If you have five hundred students, isn’t that an extra $900 per year per student? ( As an aside, TOTAL tuition at Bishop Kelly is a tad over $9K per year.
+If you have five hundred students, isn’t that an extra $990 per year per student? ( As an aside, TOTAL tuition at Bishop Kelly is a tad over $9K per year.
 BK tuition is a reasonable approximation for your running costs, as neither the Basin nor BK has to amortize the initial cost of buildings.
 Why wouldn’t a reasonable person conclude that they manage their resources better?

 Bishop Kelly is not a good comparison for Idaho City.
 Bishop Kelly has a $215 application fee and $190 for returning, student fees for freshmen and sophomores $770, $850 for juniors, and $925 for seniors.
 The fees do not include fees for elective classes, voluntary testing fees, retreats, extracurricular participant fee, spirit packs or other types of clothing.
 Capital improvement fee is $70 per student.
 Building maintenance fee $250 per student.
 Tuition is $8,760.
 In 2018 they received $1,802,452 in donations and grants and one could assume this would be around double for two years which would be a considerable amount more than the Basin School District Levy.
 Also, many of the parents are in a much different tax bracket than those in Idaho City and donate services, equipment, and supplies to the school.